ᐁᑲᐧ ᑭᐁᐧᑎᓄᐠ ᐊᐣᑌᕑᐃᔪ ᒪᐡᑭᑭᐃᐧ ᐃᐡᑯᓄᐃᐧᐣ ᑭᒋᓇᓇᑯᒥ ᑕᐱᐡᑯᐨ ᐅᐅᐁᐧ ᒥᓯᐁᐧ

 ᑭᒋᑕᐃᐧᓂᐠ ᐁᐦᐊᐠ ᐅᔕ ᐅᑕᑭᒧᐊᐧᐠ ᐊᓂᔑᓇᐯᐠ ᐁᑲᐧ ᐊᐱᑕᐃᐧᐅᑯᔑᔕᓇᐠ᙮

-The Northern Ontario School of Medicine respectfully acknowledges that the entirety of the School’s wider campus of Northern Ontario is on the homelands of First Nations and Métis Peoples.
-The medical school buildings at Laurentian University and Lakehead University are located on the territory of the Anishinabek Nation, specifically Atikameksheng and Wahnapitae First Nations and Fort William First Nation.
+In the spirit of Truth and Reconciliation, NOSM University respectfully acknowledges that our pan-Northern campus is on the homelands of First Nations and Métis Peoples.
+The university buildings we occupy in Greater Sudbury and Thunder Bay are located on the territory of the Anishinabek Nation, specifically Atikameksheng and Wahnapitae First Nations and Fort William First Nation.